opencoweb/coweb/docs/tutorial/shopping.rst

 Checkpoint: Running the blank application
 #########################################

 You should test your application at this point to ensure you can access it in a web browser after deploying it.
-If you're working with Java, run your build script and deploy your :file:`mycolist.war` file in your servlet container.
-If you're working with Python, do nothing other than start the server.
+Run your build script and deploy your :file:`mycolist.war` file in your servlet container.
 Visit the application in your browser at http://localhost:9001/mycolist/index.html, modifying the port as appropriate to where your server is running.

 If everything is working properly, the following should be possible in your application: